rblack42/math-magik/docs/_sources/glossary.rst.txt

         point, usually the origin of the coordinate system used to design the part or assembly.

+    environment variable
+        Operating systems let users set special variables that can be accessed by software later.
+These variables can be used to store sensitive data that should not be accidentally be coded into software.

+    GUI
+    graphical user interface
+        The traditional mouse driven point and click interface.

     HTML
         Hyper Text Markup Language.
 The language used to create web pages.